JGRennison/nbudstee/README.md

 ## nbudstee: Non-Blocking Unix Domain Socket Tee

-**Tees Input to zero or more non-blocking Unix domain sockets, each of which can have zero or more connected readers.**
+**Tees Input to zero or more non-blocking Unix domain sockets, each of which can have zero or more connected readers,**
+**and/or to zero or more existing FIFOs, each of which can have exactly one existing reader.**
 **Also copies to STDOUT, unless -n/--no-stdout is used.**
 **Input defaults to STDIN**